 Hi, my name is Aminata but I usually go by Ami.
 I'm from Senegal but I was born in France and lived in den Haag and Arusha (Tanzania) before Groningen.
 This year I have changed courses and will be studying European languages and Culture I'm going to be the

 Vice President for BLOG this year and my goal is to be a voice for black women in the city.

 Hi everyone my name is Bahati.
 I am 20 years old and in my second year studying history.
 I'm Zimbabwean but I grew up in Botswana.
 As BLOG's secretary, my main goal is to contribute to our growth as much as I can (which is code for meeting and including as many black women possible because I love us)!

 Event - Coordinator

 Stacey Lamptey is the Founder of BLOG.
-She graduated with a LLB in International & European Law at the University of Groningen.
-She is a community builder/ organiser who is passionate about the empowerment of women and Black people.
+She graduated with an LLB in International & European Law at the University of Groningen.
+She is a community builder/ organiser who is passionate about the empowerment of minorities.
 Her other interests include painting, reading novels, and engaging in meaningful conversations.